 At the opposite end of the road from Stanley Park, along the 10 or so blocks between the Georgia Street Viaduct and Burrard Street intersection, there is BC Place Stadium, Rogers Arena, the Vancouver Public Library, Hudson’s Bay department store, Vancouver Art Gallery, Fairmont Hotel Vancouver and Christ Church Cathedral.
-Nowhere else are there so many landmarks, historically-significant and architecturally-interesting buildings so close together in Vancouver.
+Nowhere else are there so many landmarks and historically-significant and architecturally-interesting buildings so close together in Vancouver.

 Granville Street (Vancouver)

 Granville Street is one of Vancouver’s most famous streets, and definitely its most entertaining (although in parts it is showing its age).